-B-2: Individual Cost Limit (2 of 2)
+Application for 1915(c) HCBS Waiver: MD.40198.R03.00 - Jul 01, 2016 Page 31 of 160 Appendix B: Participant Access and Eligibility B-2: Individual Cost Limit (2 of 2) b.

-b.
 Method of Implementation of the Individual Cost Limit.
-When an individual cost limit is specified in Item B-2-a, specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare can be assured within the cost limit:

-The Department has implemented standardized assessment tools to assist with determining eligibility, service needs, and service planning.
-Prior to participant enrollment, the waiver application process includes completion of the standardized assessments.
-The Mayo Portland Adaptability Inventory (MPAI4), which generates a score, and the Agitated Behavior Scale (ABS) as well as a Medical Eligibility Review Form (DHMH3871) are completed prior to enrollment and uploaded into the LTSSMaryland tracking system.
-The score of the MPAI, results of the ABS, and the medical and rehabilitation needs captured on the DHMH 3871 are reviewed by the transitional case manager and the OSA to determine whether the individual's needs can be safely met in the community and whether plan of service needs are within cost neutrality limits.
-The waiver application process continues for individuals whose needs can be met through the program.
-For those individuals whose needs are not cost neutral and/or cannot be safely met through the program, a denial is submitted through the LTSSMaryland tracking system.
-The Eligibility Determination Division (EDD) generates a denial letter, including appeal rights, to the applicant.
+When an individual cost limit is specified in specify the procedures that are followed to determine in advance of waiver entrance that the individual's lead to be assured within the cost limit: The Department has implemented standardized assessment tools to assist with determining eligibility, se service planning.
+Prior to participant enrollment, the waiver application process includes completion of t assessments.
+The Mayo Portland Adaptability Inventory (MPAI4), which generates a score, and the Agit Scale (ABS) as well as a Medical Eligibility Review Form (MDH_MH3871) are completed prior to enrol uploaded into the LTSSMaryland tracking system.
+The score of the MPAI4, results of the ABS, and the rehabilitation needs captured on the MDHMH 3871 are reviewed by the transitional case manager and the determine whether the individual's needs can be safely met in the community and whether plan of service within cost neutrality limits.
+The waiver application process continues for individuals whose needs can be the program.
+For those individuals whose needs are not cost neutral and/or cannot be safely met through denial is submitted through the LTSSMaryland tracking system.
+The Eligibility Determination Division a denial letter, including appeal rights, to the applicant. he standardized tated Behavior Illment and medical and ne OSA to be needs are be met through the program, a c.

-c.
 Participant Safeguards.
-When the State specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the State has established the following safeguards to avoid an adverse impact on the participant (check each that applies):

-The participant is referred to another waiver that can accommodate the individual's needs.

-Additional services in excess of the individual cost limit may be authorized.

-Specify the procedures for authorizing additional services, including the amount that may be authorized:
+When the state specifies an individual cost limit in Item B-2-a and there is a che participant's condition or circumstances post-entrance to the waiver that requires the provision of services that exceeds the cost limit in order to assure the participant's health and welfare, the state has established safeguards to avoid an adverse impact on the participant (check each that applies): s in an amount The participant is referred to another waiver that can accommodate the individual's needs. \square Additional services in excess of the individual cost limit may be authorized.
+Specify the procedures for authorizing additional services, including the amount that may be authorized zed: Other safeguard(s) Specify:

-Individuals with brain injury often experience periods of behavioral or psychiatric instability that require a change in the plan of service.
+Individuals with brain injuries often experience periods of behavioral or psychiatric instability that require a change in the plan of service.
 Typically in these situations, the level of day habilitation or residential habilitation service is increased temporarily (typically 30-90 days) as a new behavioral intervention strategy and/or medications are being implemented.
 This short term intervention often diverts costly hospitalization.
 This service enhancement is still within cost neutrality limits.
 If an individual requires a higher level of service long term, a higher level of care is requested, increasing the overall cost neutrality limit.
 Cost-neutrality is typically at risk only if the higher level of care is not approved.
-Alternative services have to be considered at this time or in some cases, a secure setting may be required and the individual must be disenrolled.
+Alternative services have to be considered at this time or in some cases, a secure setting may be required and the individual must be dis-enrolled.